tjaffri/ml-dev-mac-setup/README.md

 bash <(curl -s https://raw.githubusercontent.com/tjaffri/ml-dev-mac-setup/master/setup.sh)
 ```

-> Note: Set up is not completely unattended and will break occasionally to ask for credentials etc.
+> **Note**: Set up is not completely unattended and will break occasionally to ask for credentials etc.

 After setup is complete, pin Chrome and Visual Studio Code to the dock.